 Ryan: TSheets is a great app for logging your time, or you can simply use a Google Spreadsheet!
 The key is keeping a contemporaneous log to prove your hours to the IRS.

 The Little CPA Note: Intuit changed the name of TSheets to Quickbooks Time.
+Other options include Clicktime and AI agents (Claude CoWork, Perplexity Computer, etc.) customized to perform your real estate administrative needs.

 5. In what type of entity should you hold real estate?